ThibHlln/eflowcalc/README.md

 # EFlowCalc - An open-source calculator of ecological stream flow characteristics in Python

 EFlowCalc is an open-source calculator of ecological stream flow characteristics in Python.
 It is licensed under GNU GPL-3.0 (see [licence file](https://github.com/ThibHlln/eflowcalc/blob/master/LICENCE.md) provided).
 EFlowCalc currently gives access to 17 of the 171 different ecologically relevant stream flow characteristics provided by [EflowStats](https://github.com/USGS-R/EflowStats) developed by USGS.
 More characteristics will gradually be added to EFlowCalc.
-The advantage of eFlowCalc is the vectorisation of all computations which makes for very efficient calculation of the stream flow characteristics using [numpy](https://github.com/numpy/numpy) (and hence C code under the hood).
+The main advantage of EFlowCalc is the vectorisation of all computations which makes for very efficient calculation of the stream flow characteristics using [numpy](https://github.com/numpy/numpy) (and hence C code under the hood).

 ## How to Install